Stego-Punk-Lab/cchttpd/README.md

 $ sudo make install_modpcap
 ```

+**Note:** Please make sure that /var/www/cgi-bin/modpcap.cm is owned by the user you plan to run cchttpd with.

-Visit [http://127.0.0.1:8080/cgi-bin/modpcap.cm?file=ip6.pcap](http://127.0.0.1:8080/cgi-bin/modpcap.cm?file=ip6.pcap) to see if it works.
+Finally, visit [http://127.0.0.1:8080/cgi-bin/modpcap.cm?file=ip6.pcap](http://127.0.0.1:8080/cgi-bin/modpcap.cm?file=ip6.pcap) to see if it works.
 It should provide you with the packet data for the pcap file *ip6.pcap*, located in */var/www/pcaps*.
 Place your *.pcap* files in */var/www/pcaps/* and you should be able to use them.